 Take the Calandri Natural Flagstone Grave Marker for example; When the Calandri family came to us to memorialize their beloved grandmother, they told of all of her wonderful stories of hiking and backpacking through the Sierra Nevadas and in Colorado.
-They told us of a ruggid, yet kind old soul who was always there to lift everyone else up.
-They wanted a stone that was unique and one that was uniquely “her”.
-In taking a tour though our studio they had us sort through our remaining Flagstone and we were able to find the perfect non-symmetrical piece shown here.
-The family lost their beloved Mother and Grandma in 2009 but will now remember just how bespoke her and her life were.
+They told us of a rugged, yet kind old soul who was always there to lift everyone else up.
+They wanted a stone that was unique and one that was unique to her.
+In taking a tour through our studio they had us sort through our remaining flagstone and we were able to find the perfect non-symmetrical piece shown here.
+The family lost their beloved Mother and Grandma in 2009 but will now remember just how bespoke she and her life were.

-For another example of customization, we see the beautiful Bahama Blue gravestone that memorializes Ms. Kimberley Jane Coe.
+Another example of customization, we see the beautiful Bahama Blue gravestone that memorializes Ms. Kimberley Jane Coe.
 Ms. Coe loved to ride her horse as fast as the beloved steed would take her.
 When we mention the customization of the negative space this gravestone is a shining example.
 By utilizing a frosted panel, we bring the details of the horse and the foliage to the foreground in beautiful polished granite.
-With the “sky and letter engravings in white it also provides a ton of contrast that will be visible for generations to look upon later.
+With the “sky and letter engravings in white, it also provides a ton of contrast that will be visible for multiple generations to look upon.

-Selecting the right color takes time but will maybe be one of the most important decisions when building your loved ones Flat Grave Marker.
+Selecting the right color takes time but will be one of the most important decisions when building your loved one’s flat grave marker.
 All of the colors of granite we carry are quarried and sourced from all over the world.
 Thus, each stone is ever so slightly different and unique.

-The sample photos are very good representation of the granite we source daily but in some cases, it is likely that you may see some variation in the color across the stone.
-(See the Rainbow or Bahama Blue Granite Examples) Where some patterns are more uniform.
-(See the Blue Pearl or Gray Granite Examples).
+The sample photos are a very good representation of the granite we source daily but it is likely that you may see some variation in the color across the stone as with the Rainbow or Bahama Blue granite examples.
+Where some patterns are more uniform like the Blue Pearl or Gray granite examples.

-Now that you have reviewed your color options, design ideas, and even the price range of your loved ones soon to be built flat grave marker, it’s time to set an appointment with our Artisan Memorialist Jed Hendrickson and his son Ryan.
-Them and their Santa Barbara Monumental Team will engrave your loved one’s story and make that engraving last for generations to come.
+Now that you have reviewed your color options, design ideas, and even the price range of your loved one’s flat grave marker, it’s time to set an appointment with our Artisan Memorialist, Jed Hendrickson, and his son Ryan.
+They and their Santa Barbara Monumental Team will engrave your loved one’s story and make that engraving last for generations to come.